Pully-Infra/pully-cli-repo/README.md

-## Pully Deploy
+## Pully CLI

 ### Information

-- Holds code for the pully cli
+- Holds code for the pully cli.